hvasbath/beat/docs/examples/Rectangular_InSAR.rst

 To copy the scenario (including the data) to a directory outside of the package source directory, please edit the '&beat_models_path' and execute::

    cd /path/to/beat/data/examples/
-   beat clone RectangularStatic $beat_models_path/RectangularStatic --copy_data
+   beat clone RectangularStatic $beat_models_path/Laquila --copy_data

-This will create a BEAT project directory named 'RectangularStatic' with a configuration file (config_geometry.yaml) and an example dataset from real Envisat InSAR data (geodetic_data.pkl).
+This will create a BEAT project directory named 'Laquila' with a configuration file (config_geometry.yaml) and an example dataset from real Envisat InSAR data (geodetic_data.pkl).
 Please change to your &beat_models_path with::

    cd $beat_models_path